Current situation (11 April 2017)

 - Help prevent Avian Influenza - biosecurity information leaflet

-- Biosecurity and preventing disease in captive birds
+- Biosecurity and preventing welfare impacts in poultry and captive birds

 - Guidance on Avian Influenza for hunters